junxit/us-congress-bills-113/bill.md

 In this Act:

 - **(1)** *Applicable Executive order* The term “applicable Executive order” means—
-  - **(A)** Executive Order 13382 (2005), 13466 (2008), 13551 (2010), or 13570 (2011), to the extent that such Executive order authorizes the imposition of sanctions on persons for conduct, or prohibits transactions or activities, involving the Government of North Korea; or
+  - **(A)** Executive Order No. 13382 (2005), 13466 (2008), 13551 (2010), or 13570 (2011), to the extent that such Executive order authorizes the imposition of sanctions on persons for conduct, or prohibits transactions or activities, involving the Government of North Korea; or
   - **(B)** any Executive order adopted on or after the date of the enactment of this Act, to the extent that such Executive order authorizes the imposition of sanctions on persons for conduct, or prohibits transactions or activities, involving the Government of North Korea.
 - **(2)** *Applicable United Nations Security Council resolution* The term “applicable United Nations Security Council resolution” means—
   - **(A)** United Nations Security Council Resolution 1695 (2006), 1718 (2006), 1874 (2009), 2087 (2013), or 2094 (2013); or
   - **(B)** any United Nations Security Council resolution adopted on or after the date of the enactment of this Act, to the extent that such resolution authorizes the imposition of sanctions on persons for conduct, or prohibits transactions or activities, involving the Government of North Korea.
 - **(3)** *Appropriate congressional committees* The term appropriate congressional committees means—
-  - **(A)** the Committee on Foreign Affairs and the Committee on Financial Services of the House of Representatives; and
+  - **(A)** the Committee on Foreign Affairs, the Committee on Ways and Means, and the Committee on Financial Services of the House of Representatives; and
   - **(B)** the Committee on Foreign Relations and the Committee on Banking, Housing, and Urban Affairs of the Senate.
 - **(4)** *Designated person* The term designated person means a person designated under subsection (a) or (b) of section 104 for purposes of applying one or more of the sanctions described in title I or II of this Act with respect to the person.
 - **(5)** *Government of North Korea* The term Government of North Korea means—